Lightning-Universe/lightning-bolts/pytorch_lightning_bolts/models/vaes/basic_vae/README.md

 # VAE Template
-Use this as a
+This is a basic template for implementing a Variational Autoencoder in PyTorch Lightning.
+A default encoder and decoder have been provided but can easily be replaced by custom functions.
+This template uses the MNIST dataset but image data of any dimension can be fed in as long as the image width and image height are even values.
+For other types of data, such as sound, it will be necessary to change the Encoder and Decoder.

+The default encoder and decoder are both convolutional with a 128-dimensional hidden layer and a 32-dimensional latent space.
+The model also assumes a Gaussian prior and a Gaussian approximate posterior distribution.

 ## How to use

-To use in project or as a feature extractor
+##### To use in your project or as a feature extractor:
 ```python
 from pytorch_lightning_bolts.models.vaes import VAE
 import pytorch_lightning as pl